LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/benchmark/docs/user_guide.md

 ## Statistics: Reporting the Mean, Median and Standard Deviation / Coefficient of variation of Repeated Benchmarks

-By default each benchmark is run once and that single result is reported.
+By default each benchmark is run once and that single expectedValue is reported.
-However benchmarks are often noisy and a single result may not be representative of the overall behavior.
+However benchmarks are often noisy and a single expectedValue may not be representative of the overall behavior.
 For this reason it's possible to repeatedly rerun the benchmark.